John Hobday Awards in Arts Management

 The winners (and mentors, if applicable) must agree to allow their photographs and public information to be used for promotion of the prize and in other Canada Council promotional initiatives.

 You must acknowledge the support of the Canada Council for the Arts in all promotional material associated with the prize.
 Details will be included in your notification letter.

 You will be required to submit a final report by the date identified in your notification letter.

 Visit the John Hobday Awards in Arts Management web page to download a list of past winners.

 Instructions – How to submit an application

-Send your completed application as 1 email to firstname.lastname@example.org on or before the deadline date by 11:59 pm (local time).
+Send your completed application and required documents as 1 email to firstname.lastname@example.org on or before the deadline date by 11:59 pm (local time).
 The maximum file size including attachments is 25 MB.
-If you do not receive a confirmation email within 48 hours, please contact us.
+If you do not receive a confirmation email within 3 business days, please contact us.

 Program Officer, Prizes